sumit03guha/Solidity_practice/README.md

 # Solidity_practice
-Repository comprising the smart contracts that I have practiced implementing.
+Repository comprising the smart contracts (.sol) files that I have practiced implementing.